V-Squared/V-Squared.github.io/diy/compare/missing-formfactor.md

 title: The Missing Formfactor
 subtitle: Benefits of new V² Modular PC Formfator and comparison to current ones
 abstract: >
-   This white paper compares the new form factors V² Modular PC and compares it to the current All-In-One, Desktop and Mini PC formfactors.
-In the comparison the reason of being for the new formfactor becomes obvious as it fills a gap not covered by the current Formfactors.
+   This white paper compares the new *formfactor* V² Modular PC to the current All-In-One, Desktop and Mini PC formfactors.
+In the comparison the reason of being for the new formfactor becomes obvious as it fills a gap not covered by the current formfactors.
 issueNo: 208
 contents:
   - name: Breaking New Ground